Tax Guide for Self-Employed Bricklayers

 | CIS already deducted | £8,000 |

-Without claiming expenses, his tax + NI would be £7,314 and his refund just £686.
+Class 2 NI is £0 because James's profits are above the £6,845 Small Profits Threshold for 2025/26 — Class 2 is now only payable as a voluntary £3.50/week contribution if profits fall below that level.
+Without claiming expenses his tax + NI would be £7,132 and his refund just £868.
 Expenses save James £1,976.
 You can claim back your CIS deductions through your Self Assessment return.

 Record Keeping Tips